Invisible-Computers/image-gallery/HowToBuildAnApp.md

-# An open App Ecosystem for the Invisible Computers E-Paper Smart Display
+# An Open App Ecosystem for the Invisible Computers E-Paper Smart Display

 ## Motivation and Approach